MolyiEZ/Dotfiles/README.md

 # Dotfiles

-These are my personalized dotfiles for **Hyprland**, optimized for performance and simplicity with focus on the terminal.
+These are my personalized dotfiles for **Hyprland** and **Niri**, optimized for performance and simplicity with focus on the terminal.

 ---